In October 2013 the government started to roll out Universal Credit with small pilots held across the country.

 Instead, you will get one single monthly payment, paid directly into your bank account.

 Universal Credit is being introduced in stages.
 Whether you can claim depends on where you live and your personal circumstances.
 See the list of areas where you can claim Universal Credit.
-You may be able to claim Jobseeker’s Allowance or other benefits if you don’t live in a qualifying area or you’re not eligible to claim Universal Credit.

 How you’ll be paid